Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 We consider the example of a one-dimensional, three-atom molecule of Hydrogen (H3) throughout the present tutorial, and shall be making use of [VASP](../../../software-directory/modeling/vasp/overview.md) as the main simulation engine.

 Only the aspects of NEB calculations which are specific to VASP will be reviewed here.
 For a more general introduction to how such calculations are performed and defined on our platform, the reader is referred to [this alternative tutorial page](reaction-profile-qe.md).
+The same collinear proton transfer chemical reaction of the H3 molecule as in this latter tutorial will be investigated here.

 ## Workflow Structure